Information for International Applicants

 Professional Nurse (with a Bachelor of Nursing)

-To apply for a job as a nurse in our hospitals in Berlin-Westend, Berlin-Mitte or Berlin-Köpenick, please include
+To apply for a job as a nurse in our hospitals, please include:

 Nursing Assistant / "Pflegefachkraft in Anerkennung"